amirrrrrrr7/blog-with-nextjs/README.md

 blog with nextjs

-posts api are for JSONplaceholder, open [https://jsonplaceholder.typicode.com].
+posts api are for [JSONplaceholder](https://jsonplaceholder.typicode.com).

 ## Getting Started